 - Click OK again to close the Internet Options dialog box

-If you wish to unblock a website in future, follow the same procedure as mentioned above.
+If you wish to unblock a website in the future, follow the same procedure as mentioned above.
 Just select the website you wish to unblock and click on REMOVE.

 Blocking Websites By Category or Nature

 You can block websites that belong to a certain category.
 The Family Online Safety Institute based in the US has recommendations based on website labels.
-It categorizes websites – based on the research and feedback received by users – into categories such as violent, porn, gaming (gaming again has different levels based on its nature), nudity, communal etc).
+It categorizes websites – based on the research and feedback received by users – into categories such as violent, adult-sites, gaming (gaming again has different levels based on its nature), nudity, communal etc).
 You can turn on the Content Advisor and then set up a level by dragging the slider for the different options available under the content advisor.

 To block websites by their nature and content: